-In the General Fund, estimated resources total \$282.0 million (current revenues of \$274.6 million plus an assumed beginning balance of \$7.4 million).
-Total appropriations for 2009 equal \$278 million and are within the estimate of total resources available.
-Unfortunately, the Authority's Capital and Debt programs require an additional \$3.5 million in transfers above the current \$274.6 million in revenue, lowering the projected 2009 year-end balance to \$4.0 million.
-The ending balance does not meet the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
+In the General Fund, estimated resources total \$269.5 million (current revenues of \$266.6 million plus an assumed beginning balance of \$2.9 million).
+Total estimated expenditures for 2010 equal \$267.2 million and are within the estimate of total resources available.
+The ending balance, \$2.2 million, does not meet the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
 The Board policy goal is considerably more restrictive and more determinant than is the legal demand for balanced appropriations.